 We think this educational video from the rare disease umbrella NORD explains it in a good way.
 The video only refers to the FDA (USA), but the system is quite similar to the European one regarding this stage of the process.

 Better data for access to treatment and policy work

-Even if the survey was originally initiated by Mereo Biopharma, the OIFE and OIF fully supports the project, because we regard it as mutual beneficial.
-Not only can the data be used in processes connected to Mereo’s work, but it will also be helpful for other future potential treatments being developed and for the policy work in the national organizations.
+Even if the survey was originally initiated by Mereo Biopharma, the OIFE and OIF fully supported and took ownership of the project, because we regarded it as mutual beneficial.
+Not only can the data be used in processes connected to Mereo’s work, but it will also be helpful for other future potential treatments being developed by other companies and projects and for the policy work in the national organizations.
 Several rare disease federations are doing similar projects, simply because they see that access to orphan drugs relies on bigger and better data.
-This is why we strongly encourage you to support the project – and make it the biggest and best OI-survey possible.
-Bigger and better data matters – and with your help we can develop it.

 - March 26th 2021 – The background of the IMPACT survey

 - May 1st – presentation in Norwegian presented at NFOI Membership meeting

 - May 31st – presentation in English presented at OIFE MAB-meeting

 - June 5th – presentation in German at DOIG’s Membership meeting